meksor/ungut.at/src/content/works/aharmonicum.md

 - not being able to sleep because you ate too much
 - a distupgrade breaking your system

-It's use as a musical instrument requires alot of experience and skill.
+Its use as a musical instrument requires alot of experience and skill.

 ::row{justify-content=center}
 ![Fan and Sensor](/img/works/aharmonicum/fan_sensor.jpg)